-The Group has consistently applied the following accounting policies to all period presented in these consolidated financial statements, except if mentioned otherwise (see also note 4).

-Certain comparatives amounts have been restated, reclassified, or re-presented, as a result of correction of prior-period errors (see note 34).
+The Group has consistently applied the following accounting policies to all periods presented in these consolidated financial statements, except if mentioned otherwise.
+Certain comparatives amounts have been, reclassified, or re-presented, for the fair presentation.

 3.1 Basis of consolidation